Jason ‘Jaice’ Mannings (they/them) is a British Columbian artist & filmmaker.

 Jaice works as a Director, Cinematographer, and Editor, and has daily photographic & artistic practices.
 While experienced on commercial sets, they thrive as a generalist, with small crews, making intimate films in relative solitude.

-Today, Jaice’s focus is on working in documentary, while shifting towards narrative cinema, under the MyDearCinema production company.
-They remain involved in commercial, natural history, outdoor sports, and experimental genres.
+Today, Jaice’s focus is on working in documentary, while shifting towards narrative cinema, under the fledgling MyDearCinema production company.
+They remain involved in commercial, outdoors, and fine art genres.

 For a less formal bio, hmu.
 If you’re interested in collaborating on a project, please lemme know.